-AL PERKINS today is equally at home in the studio adding his timeless pedal steel to albums by Nashville's elite band of artists, as he is adding white hot snarling lap steel to the dynamic live appearances of alt.country acts, or complementing Chris Hillman's traditional bluegrass sound with his signature dobro playing.
+AL PERKINS is equally at home adding his timeless pedal steel to albums by Nashville's elite band of artists, as he is adding white hot snarling lap steel to the dynamic live appearances of today's alt.country acts, or complementing Chris Hillman's traditional bluegrass sound with his signature dobro playing.

 This legend of popular music was born and raised in Texas and learned to play Hawaiian steel guitar at the age of 9.
 Playing in West Texas bands throughout the sixties, it wasn't until his discovery by Mickey Jones & Kenny Rogers of The First Edition, and release from the US Army Reserves in the early seventies, that his musical career took off with the country rock band Shiloh.
 Perkins found himself hired to play pedal steel and lead guitar in the new incarnation of The Flying Burrito Brothers, and recorded the seminal live album The Last of the Red Hot Burritos in 1972.
 The band splintered, and Perkins along with former Byrd, Chris Hillman, joined Manassas.
 Led by Stephen Stills, they were one of the most talented units in music at the time.
 Equally at home with Latin jams, rock, blues, country, folk, and bluegrass, Manassas was one of the most versatile outfits in rock history.